top 0

 Kopitiam Bagus-Bagus

 From Michelin-rated dim sum to Bourdain-approved bamboo noodles, Sham Shui Po is a dense microcosm showcasing the best of Hong Kong dining.
 Kopitiam Bagus-Bagus, a neighbourhood spot modelled after the traditional coffee shops or kopitiam of Southeast Asia, adds to the medley.
-Its afternoon tea set, served from 11.30 am to 6 pm, includes kaya margarine toast ($38) with the standard trimmings of soft-boiled egg and a drink.
+Its afternoon tea set includes kaya butter toast with the standard trimmings of soft-boiled egg and a drink.
+A sister location opened its doors in Happy Valley in 2023 and serves the same kaya butter toast à la carte.

 Kopitiam Bagus-Bagus, 188 Yu Chau Street, Sham Shui Po | (+852) 2253 6911